open-feature/community/community-members.md

 ## Community Management

-These are community maintainers, responsible for cross-functional project communications, events, and other functions as needed.
+These are community maintainers responsible for cross-functional project communications, events, and other functions as needed.

 [David Hirsch](https://github.com/DavidPHirsch) Dynatrace